arstepanyan/Getting-and-Cleaning-Data/README.md

 # Getting-and-Cleaning-Data
-Coursera Getting and Cleaning Data course project
+Coursera Getting and Cleaning Data course project.
+A full description is available at the site where the data was obtained: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 ## Porpuse of this document
   * Tell what documents Getting-and-Cleaning-Data repository contains